skyvers/skyve-dev-guide/_pages/internationalisation.md

 </customer>
 ```

-If the language is not specified in the `customer.xml`, Skyve will detect the locale set in the browser, provided there is a matching internationalisation resource file provided.
+If the language is not specified in the `customer.xml`, Skyve will detect the locale from the browser, provided there is a matching internationalisation resource file provided.

 ![Language resource files](../assets/images/customers/image38-1.png "Language resource files")

 ### UTF-8 Data

-To ensure the database can store UTF-8 characters, ensure you have set the character set and collation.
+To ensure the database can store UTF-8 characters, ensure you have set the correct character set and collation.

 For example, whereas H2 supports UTF-8 with default settings, for MySQL, ensure that the database is created with the correct character set and collation: